Bendara8/8602-Computer/docs/control.md

 	IO -- XZ -- XC II MO EZ -- -- EO AI FI --
 	IO -- XZ -- XC II MO -- -- -- EO CI -- --
 ```
 The microcode begins with the opcode for the `lod A #imm`, which is `$00`.
-Then the name of the instruction is listed after a comma, and the mircocode for the instruction is listed on the following lines, with each line representing a subsequent time step.
+Then the name of the instruction is listed after a colon, and the mircocode for the instruction is listed on the following lines, with each line representing a subsequent time step.
 A mircocode word is composed entirely of control output mnemonics, indicating which ones are active.
 The first mircocode word can be broken down as follows.

 `IO -- XZ -- XC II MO AI EZ EO FI`
 - `IO` Output the instruction pointer to the address bus